sdiehl/stephendiehl.com/posts/agda.md

 value we aim to determine.
 Highlighting the hole and typing
 <kbd class="light">Ctrl</kbd> <kbd class="light">c</kbd>
 + <kbd class="light">Ctrl</kbd> <kbd class="light">,</kbd> )
-will show the corresponding goals needed to finish the program.
+will show the corresponding goals needed to finish the program in the bottom buffer.

 ```bash
 Goal: .A